 Men and Abortion

 It is astonishing that although abortion has been legal in the United States since 1973, very little has been written for, or about, the many millions of men who have been the partner or friend of the person who has had an abortion.
 Much has been written about the legal, medical, and religious aspects of abortion itself and numerous studies have been done outlining the effects on women.
 But almost nothing about the men!
-(Here’s a recent article on why abortion matters to men.)
+(Here are two recent articles from Glamour and the Daily Kos on why abortion matters to men.)

 The creators of the former site MenandAbortion.com, Art Shostak, PhD a sociologist and Claire Keyes, an abortion provider, have written the few articles that have been published about men and abortion.
 The Abortion Conversation Projects has been asked to save this domain; the primary content of that site is now here: